ShashankRawat177/Snake-Game/README.md

 - `A` - Move Left
 - `D` - Move Right
 - `X` - Quit the Game

-The pre-compiled executable file is uploaded in the release section

 ## How to Play